kellerkompanie/kellerkompanie-mods/README.md

 ## keko_teleport
 A simple and intuitive fast travel system with modules for adding destinations and menus to objects.
 Not only teleport but also parajump above the target is available.

-## keko_unconcious
-ACE removed the functionality that marks unconcious units as civilian to prevent AI shooting at them after they are down.
-This mod adds an event listener to work around this issue.